What is Makespace?

 We want to encourage events that focus on doing/making/problem solving over events that are entirely about talking, as there are other spaces that serve those purposes.

-We expect a lot of events to be run by Makespace Members, following our Events Policy, and that’s easiest at the moment whilst we’re still working out the details of how events work in the space and seeing what works and what doesn’t.
+Many events are run by Makespace Members, following our Events Policy, and that’s easiest at the moment whilst we’re still working out the details of how events work in the space and seeing what works and what doesn’t.

 If you really want to run an exciting event in Makespace and you can’t find some Members to host you, post on our Google Group or email email@example.com and please give us plenty of notice to work out whether we can host your event (remember we are all volunteers!), and bear in mind that we may not be able to host all events.